 Hurricane season is here, and the media keeps telling us to be prepared.
 They talk about having an emergency plan, canned goods, flashlights, batteries and a first aid kit.
 The experts all agree that you should take care of these things well in advance, but most people are complacent and will wait until a hurricane watch is issued before running to the store.
 Unfortunately, if you wait that long to check your insurance, it will be too late and your procrastination could end up costing you tens if not hundreds of thousands of dollars in uncovered damages.
-That is why it is so important to review your coverage with a licensed agent now.
+That is why it is so important to review your personal and commercial coverage with a licensed agent now.

 Some of the coverage’s that we see the biggest deficiencies in are; not enough building or contents coverage , limited or no ordinance and law coverage, inadequate additional living expense coverage, low mold coverage, limited or no pool cage coverage and no replacement cost coverage.

 When you talk to an agent, make sure that the amount of building coverage on your home will be adequate to rebuild your home after a major storm, when supplies become scarce and costs rise.
 You also want to make sure that both your building and your personal belongings are covered at replacement cost to avoid a large depreciation deduction.
 Find out how much ordinance and law coverage you have.
 This coverage pays the cost of bringing your house into compliance with new building codes.
 We recommend a minimum of twenty five percent, but many policies that we see have none or only ten percent coverage.
 In most of these cases this is going to leave the homeowner with a very big bill to pay.

 Make sure to ask if, how, and for how much your pool cage is covered for in the event of a storm.
 Many policies exclude coverage or do not cover the screening.
 They only cover the metal framing on a depreciated value while providing no coverage to meet the new codes.
 If it is covered, there is usually a limit but in most cases you can buy back additional coverage.